shun60s/chainer-examples-wavenet-clone/README.md

 ## Experiment on Google Colaboratory

 Chainer-colab-notebook, Synthesize Human Speech with WaveNet, using CSTR VCTK Corpus.
-Following is Loss and Accuray vs iteration, around 11 hours computation, 7 epoch.
+Following is Loss and Accuray vs iteration, around 20 hours computation, 12 epoch.

 ![loss](docs/loss.png)
+At iteration 57000, there is unusual drop shape, it causes resume re-start, due to Colaboratory time limit.
 ![accuaracy](docs/accuracy.png)

 Accuracy is still too low (loss is still high), if without conditioning, waveform generation will fail.